tableau/server-install-script-samples/README.md

 * If you use the `--configfile` option to specify a custom configuration file, verify that the .yml file that you provide is valid for your Tableau Server installation.
 Pay special attention that hostnames and IP addresses match those of the cluster that you are deploying to.
 * Upgrades using the Python script only work for upgrades from v9.3 and higher.
 For previous version of Tableau Server, you will need to first uninstall Tableau Server from the primary machine and all worker machines.
 Then, proceed as you would for a multi-node install of Tableau Server.

-<a name="CloudFormationTemplate"></a> single-server.cfn
+<a name="CloudFormationTemplate"></a> public-sample-single-server.cfn
 -----------------
-This is a sample for [Cloud Formation Template](https://aws.amazon.com/cloudformation/) for automating the deployment of Tableau Server to Amazon AWS.
+This is a sample [Cloud Formation Template](https://aws.amazon.com/cloudformation/) for automating the deployment of Tableau Server to Amazon AWS.
 This Cloud Formation template will deploy a default single-node instance using local authentication and default configurations.
-The template does allow for minimal customization of the Gateway port and process counts on the server.
+The template allows for minimal customization of the Gateway port and process counts on the server.

-Time to Deploy: Approximately 45 minutes.
+Time to Deploy: Approximately 30 minutes.
 ### Requirements
 * You must have your own provisioned AWS account.
 * You must have a [Amazon EC2 Key Pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).